Linaro/skipgen/README.md

 skipgen includes unit tests that can be run using `go test`.
 The `make test` target will also run 'go vet' and 'golint'. golint may need to be installed (`go get -u github.com/golang/lint/golint`)

+## Releasing

+If travis has a github api key provided (see goreleaser docs), it will upload the binaries to the release after making a release in github (or pushing a tag).
+Otherwise, after tagging, a release can be made by running the following, where 'v0.1.2' is the recent tag:

+    export GITHUB_TOKEN=xxxxxxxxxxyyyyyyyyzzzzzzzzz
+    make clean
+    TRAVIS_TAG=v0.1.2 goreleaser